-Here is the dress I made, with beautiful Hong Kong finish inside.
+Here is my dress with a beautiful Hong Kong finish inside.

-I put a contrasting flange in the primary seams on the right side of the dress and added hand embroidery stitching to emphasize the seam.
-The simple running stitch accents the seam lines without screaming “look at me!”
+I put a contrasting flange in the primary seams on the right side of the dress, then added hand embroidery stitching to emphasize the seam.
+The simple running stitch accents the seam lines, but they don’t scream, “Look at me!”

 I took the extra time to do Hong Kong finish on all of the seams.
 As a result, the inside looks almost as nice as the right side!
 Check it out!

-Here is the finished exposed seams dress — on the right side!
+Here is the finished exposed seams dress — showing the right side!

-Tips for Hong Kong Seam Finish on Quilted Jacket
+Hong Kong Seam Finish on a Quilted Jacket

-Making jackets and clothes from old quilts is becoming popular with all ages – not just quilters.
-Often the quilts already have a backing so they don’t need a lining.
-A Hong Kong finish to the seams really finishes off the jacket.
-Sewing through all of those layers and batting can be a challenge for your machine and be bulky to wear.
+Making jackets and clothes from old quilts is becoming popular with all ages – and not just quilters.
+Often the quilts already have a backing, so they don’t need a lining.
+A Hong Kong seam is an especially nice finish for the jacket.
+But sewing through all of those layers and batting can be a challenge for your machine and be bulky to wear.
 Here are my tips to use the Hong Kong seam finish for your next quilted garment.

 Cut the bias strips a little bit wider.
-Even though I cut out the bulk from the seam allowance, they still had a bit of batting in the seam allowance.
-I cut them at a generous 1-1/4″.
+Even though I cut out the bulk from the seam allowance, they still had a bit of batting that remained.
+I cut the strips at a generous 1-1/4″.
 You don’t want to cut too big, or when you turn the bias strip under, it won’t lay flat.

 Here is how to do that.
 Sew your seam for your garment, just like you normally would.
-Here is how the seam allowance looks – full with batting from the two quilted layers.
+Here is how the seam allowance looks – filled with batting from the two quilted layers.

-You’ll want to carefully pull the two fabrics away from the batting to make it easier to remove the batting from the seam allowance.
-Usually just pulling with your fingers works, but you might need to use your seam ripper for a few of the stitches.
+You’ll want to carefully pull the two fabrics away from the batting.
+When you do this, it will make it easier to remove the batting from the seam allowance.
+Usually just pulling with your fingers works, but you might need your seam ripper for a few of the stitches.

-Take a small pair of scissors and begin cutting away the batting from between the two fabrics of the quilt, being careful not to cut the seam allowance fabrics.
+Take a small pair of scissors, then begin cutting away the batting from between the two fabrics of the quilt.
+Take extra care not to cut the seam allowance fabrics.